Read about each school and visit their websites. Decide on an institution and make an appointment to discuss your plans with an advisor.

 First your application materials are reviewed by an NYU committee to determine if you will become an NYU nominee.
 Students who are chosen as nominees must then abide by additional application deadlines set by the partner institutions; there is very little flexibility with deadlines.

 NYU Global Programs will process your application materials.
-If approved, you will be nominated for the program and your application materials will be forwarded to your selected host university.
-The host university will require you to complete a version of their exchange student application form once they have received your initial application materials and have approved of your participation.
-If your school's application form asks for an application fee, please double check with NYU Global Programs to see if it is truly necessary (it is usually not necessary).
+If approved, you will be nominated for the program and your application materials will be forwarded to your selected university.
+The partner university will likely require you to complete a version of their exchange student application form once they have received your initial application materials and have approved of your participation.
 Some universities have an application form available for you to complete ahead of time, but most will invite you to complete an application only after successful review of your Student Data Form and supporting materials.

 Further information about applying can be found in individual partner university descriptions.
 Email firstname.lastname@example.org with any questions you have about applying to the International Exchange Program.